-When ever the gear ratio in a differential is changed pinion diameter changes.
+Whenever the gear ratio in a differential is changed, pinion diameter changes.
 There are two things that must change in order for the gear ratio to change.
-First, the gear ratio is determined by the tooth combination.
+First, some basic information.
+The gear ratio is determined by the tooth combination.
 The number of teeth on the ring gear divided by the number of teeth on the pinion (eg: 41/11 = 3.73) equals the gear ratio.
-Second, in order for the teeth to have the proper mesh and contact, the relative size of the two must be changed to match the ratio.
+Also, in order for the teeth to have the proper mesh and contact, the relative size of the two must be changed to match the ratio.
 If the gear ratio is 3.00 to 1, the distance from the pinion shaft centerline to center of the pinion teeth must be 1/3 the distance of the center of the ring gear teeth to the ring gear center line.
 This means that the pinion shaft is roughly 1/3 the diameter of the ring gear for a 3.00 to 1 gear set.
 This also means that the pinion size for a gear set that is 5.00 to 1 must be only about 1/5 the size of the ring gear.
 The ring gear diameter is generally constant for any particular differential design regardless of the ratio.
 This means that the pinion size changes with the ratio and for lower gears (higher numerically) the pinion teeth are smaller.

 There are a few problems that go hand in hand with a small pinion head.
 The first are the facts that there are either smaller pinion teeth or fewer of them.
 The smaller teeth have less material supporting the load surface and it is a lot easier to break them off.
 In cases where there are fewer pinion teeth, there are fewer teeth contacting the ring gear teeth at once.
 In taller gears (lower numerically) such as 3.08’s, there are about two pinion teeth contacting the ring gear at any time.